katz-dev/Simple-Response-Generator-for-Google-Forms/Readme.md

       return keywordList.some(k => lc.includes(k));
     }

-If you have any questions about the script, feel free to drop a comment—I should be able to help you out with any issues.
+If you have any questions about the script, feel free to drop a comment.